louiswalch/kirby-panel-group/README.md

 ## Advanced Blueprint

-You can also configure each panel to collapse/expand as accordians.
+You can also configure each panel to collapse/expand as accordions.
 For large pages this cleans up the Kirby Panel interface quite a bit.

 ```
 fields: